-Land Cover Type Description Acres / % Cover of Project Area Acres / % Cover of Project Area and 1-mile Buffer Area Colorado Plateau Pinyon-Juniper Woodland Colorado Plateau Pinyon-Juniper Woodland occurs from 4,900 to 7,874 feet and is dominated by Utah juniper (Juniperus osteosperma) with scattered pinyon (Pinus edulis) trees.
-At higher N/A Woodiana. elevations and on north-facing slopes, Rocky Mountain juniper (Juniperus scopulorum) replaces Utah juniper as the dominant tree species.
+Land Cover Type Description Acres / % Cover of Project Area Acres / % Cover of Project Area and 1-mile Buffer Area Colorado Plateau Pinyon-Juniper Woodland Colorado Plateau Pinyon-Juniper Woodland occurs from 4,900 to 7,874 feet and is dominated by Utah juniper ( Juniperus osteosperma ) with scattered pinyon ( Pinus edulis ) trees.
+At higher N/A elevations and on north-facing slopes, Rocky Mountain juniper ( Juniperus scopulorum ) replaces Utah juniper as the dominant tree species.
 37.8 / 0.8% Developed, Open The Developed, Open Space-Low Intensity cover type is typically N/A Space - Low Intensity dominated by a mixture of infrastructure, construction materials and vegetation in the form of lawn grasses.
-64.5 / 1.3% Developed, Open Space - Medium High Intensity The Developed, Open Space-Medium High Intensity cover type is typically dominated by infrastructure (e.g., freeway, bridges, diversion dams), disturbed ground (e.g., road edges), construction 43.5 / 66.8% materials and limited vegetation with the majority of surface covered by impervious materials.
+64.5 / 1.3% Developed, Open Space - Medium High Intensity pace - Medium High typically dominated by infrastructure (e.g., freeway, bridges, materials and limited vegetation with the majority of surface covered by impervious materials.
 This is the dominant land cover type in the Project Area.
-185.1 / 3.7% Inter-Mountain Basins Big Sagebrush Shrubland The Inter-Mountain Basins Big Sagebrush Shrubland cover type occurs from 4,900 to 7,545 feet and is dominated by basin big sagebrush (Artemisia tridentata ssp. tridentata) and/or Wyoming 2.4/3.6%
+185.1 / 3.7% Inter-Mountain Basins Big Sagebrush Shrubland The Inter-Mountain Basins Big Sagebrush Shrubland cover type occurs from 4,900 to 7,545 feet and is dominated by basin big sagebrush ( Artemisia tridentata ssp. tridentata ) and/or Wyoming 2.4/3.6%